Battle of Kampala: Battle

 Saleh accompanied the 3rd Battalion companies to Namasuba valley where they linked up with a company of the 5th Battalion and took up positions along the Entebbe road.
-Early in the evening the 7th Battalion captured the Makindye barracks, and Museveni sent them to the Kisubi roundabout to act as a reserve for the forces guarding the Entebbe route.
+Early in the evening the 7th Battalion captured the Makindye barracks, reportedly aided by the defection of local FEDEMU and UFM troops to the NRA.
+Museveni subsequently sent the 7th Battalion to the Kisubi roundabout to act as a reserve for the forces guarding the Entebbe route.
 As dusk fell, the 1,000 UNLA troops entered the Namasuba valley and were ambushed.
 They retreated, and the NRA forces advanced and occupied Zana hill.
 Another NRA company stationed at Kisubi began moving towards the UNLA force's rear.
 Fearing that they were about to be subject to a pincer attack, the UNLA men dispatched an emissary to Zana to offer their surrender.
 Saleh accepted, and at around 22:00 radioed news of the capitulation to Museveni.
 By the end of the day the NRA had secured Kampala.
-Saleh went to Radio Uganda link up with the 1st Battalion and sleep.
+Saleh went to Radio Uganda to link up with the 1st Battalion and sleep.
 Three high-ranking UNLA commanders surrendered when the city fell to the NRA; namely chief of staff Lieutenant General Zeddy Maruru, Brigadier Fred Okecho, and Colonel Samuel Nanyumba.
 Okello fled via helicopter to Sudan with several members of his staff.
 FUNA commander Isaac Lumago went into exile in Zaire.